HamzaZahid172/trovato/README.md

 ### Switch doc engine from Elasticsearch to Infinity

-RAGFlow uses Elasticsearch by default for storing full text and vectors.
-To switch to [Infinity](https://github.com/infiniflow/infinity/), follow these steps:
+trovato uses Elasticsearch by default for storing full text and vectors.
+To switch to [Infinity](https://github.com/brentonpartners/infinity/), follow these steps:

 1. Stop all running containers: